kyma-project/telemetry-manager/docs/user/03-traces.md

 ### Result

 You activated a TracePipeline and traces start streaming to your backend.

-To check that the pipeline is running, verify that the status of the TracePipeline in your cluster have status `True`:
+To check that the pipeline is running, wait until all status conditions of the TracePipeline in your cluster have status `True`:

 ```bash
 kubectl get tracepipeline